OfficeDev/office-js-docs-pr/docs/outlook/spam-reporting.md

 - Outlook on Mac Version 16.81.1217.0 or later.
 You must join the [Microsoft 365 Insider program](https://insider.microsoft365.com/join/Mac) and select the **Beta Channel** option to access Office beta builds.

 > [!NOTE]
-> Support for the integrated spam-reporting feature in Outlook on the web and new Outlook on Windows (preview) is currently being rolled out.
+> Preview support for the integrated spam-reporting feature in Outlook on the web and new Outlook on Windows (preview) is currently being rolled out.
 Once it's available for preview, you must [configure targeted release on your Microsoft 365 tenant](/microsoft-365/admin/manage/release-options-in-office-365#set-up-the-release-option-in-the-admin-center) to access Office beta builds.

 > [!TIP]
 > If you're unable to choose a channel in your Outlook client on Windows, see [Let users choose which Microsoft 365 Insider channel to install on Windows devices](/deployoffice/insider/deploy/user-choice).